RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-If citing information taken directly from a post, include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the username in square parentheses, include the year, month and day in parentheses, followed by the first 20 words of the post as the title and hashtag(s) in italics, if the post contains an image or video include it in square parentheses, describe the form type in square parentheses e.g. [Post], include X as the source and provide a URL to the post.
+If citing information taken directly from a post, include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the username in square brackets, include the year, month and day in parentheses, followed by the first 20 words of the post as the title and hashtag(s) in italics, if the post contains an image or video include it in square brackets, describe the form type in square brackets e.g. [Post], include X as the source and provide a URL to the post.

 ##### Rule